namshi/namshi.github.com/source/team/index.markdown

 We'd also like to list here the rockstars who have been with us over the past months or years, and have given a core contribution to our technical stack.

+*   ##<div id="Alessandro Nadalin">Alessandro Nadalin</div>
+    {% img left team /images/alex.jpeg Alessandro Nadalin %}
+    **Alessandro Nadalin**, CTO, is a seasoned technical leader who pays a lot of attention to enterprise patterns, methodologies and communities.
+    He heavily focused his attention to agile practices, patterns of enterprise application architecture and leading mid/big-sized development teams.
+    Due to the companies he worked for he has been involved in projects for governments, Samsung, Nissan, ENI and pioneered the e-commerce ecosystem in the Middle East.
+    Big supporter of the REST architectural style, Service Oriented Architectures and asynchronous messaging systems: when he’s not working, you can find him speaking at some conference, riding his motorcycle, blogging or eating some indonesian food in the old side of Dubai.

+*   ##<div id="Razan Bilwani">Razan Bilwani</div>
+    {% img left team /images/razan.jpg Razan Bilwani %}
+    **Razan Bilwani**, VP - Product Management, specialises in building robust products that need minimal maintenance, in Agile environments.
+He's worked in Offline Wholesale/Retail, Content, On-Site, Strategy, and Product that gives him a thorough business understanding.
+He's led mid/large teams in multiple areas, including Quality Assurance, and UX/UI.
+When not glued to a mobile screen, you can find him dedicating his time to family.
+There are 3 things he takes very seriously: work, the Oxford comma, and Biryani.

 *   ##<div id="Ruba Noureldin">Ruba Noureldin</div>
     {% img left team /images/ruba.jpg Ruba Noureldin %}